Administration of medication procedures

 1. Gather information for administering medication

-When the school needs to administer medication for a student, either temporarily or as part of an individual health support plan based on medical practitioner or authorised health professional advice, during the school day (including school coordinated activities), the principal or delegated staff:
+When the school needs to administer medication to a student, either temporarily or as part of an individual health support plan based on medical practitioner or authorised health professional advice, during the school day (including school coordinated activities), the principal or delegated staff:

-- asks the parent or carer to complete Request form – student health support (PDF 196 KB).
-The completed form should detail information such as the student’s health condition, medication requirements, health support needs and relevant supporting documentation
+- asks the parent or carer to complete Request form – Student Health Support (PDF 196 KB).The completed form should detail information such as the student’s health condition, medication requirements, health support needs and relevant supporting documentation

 - consults with the student, parents or carers when determining arrangements for administering medication